anton7r/a7JS/README.md

 This update contains improvements to the development server,

-removed the need of defining development server in your project at `a7.config.json`.
+removed the need of defining development server in your project at `a7.config.json`. to get rid of it simply just run `a7 upgrade config`;

 ## 4.0.0-rc.1.7